 The International Studio & Curatorial Program (ISCP) announces the first edition of Summer Open House, an evening of live performances and studio presentations.

 ISCP celebrates New York City’s long and breezy summer evenings by inviting visitors to engage in conversations about international contemporary art with arts professionals from around the world.
 This first-time event features indoor and outdoor components in ISCP’s loft building on the border of Bushwick and Williamsburg.
 ISCP was created in 1994 to establish an international community of artists and curators in New York City, and support their creative advancement.

-Summer Open House 2018 will include live performances on ISCP’s loading dock,* curated by ISCP resident Julie Møller Horne (Curator, Horsens Art Museum, Denmark), featuring artists Simone Couto, Sonia Louise Davis, Carolina Falkholt, and Martha Skou, from 6-7pm.
-As the space of entry and departure for the building, the loading dock is the main vein of the institution.
-It can also be viewed as a metaphor for ISCP: a platform for artistic development and creativity.
+Summer Open House 2018 will include live performances on ISCP’s loading dock,* curated by ISCP resident Julie Møller Horne (Curator, Horsens Art Museum, Denmark), featuring artists Simone Couto, Carolina Falkholt, and Martha Skou, from 6-6:45pm.
+Horne sees the loading dock as the space of entry and departure for the building, the main vein of the institution.
+She also views it as a metaphor for ISCP: a platform for artistic development and creativity.
 So, for one night only, the loading dock will be transformed into a stage for site-specific performance art, where sounds, weather and architecture can be perceived anew and in relation to performance.

 Hikaru Fujii: The Primary Fact, will also be on view during Summer Open House.